Skip to content

 The Philadelphia skyline as seen from Broadway in South Camden.Read moreElizabeth Robertson / Staff Photographer

-The Department of Government Efficiency (DOGE), led by billionaire Elon Musk, has used unprecedented access to federal systems to identify and target thousands of federal grants, contracts, and leases for termination.
+The Department of Government Efficiency (DOGE), initially led by billionaire Elon Musk, has used unprecedented access to federal systems to identify and target thousands of federal grants, contracts, and leases for termination.
 Many of its actions to curtail federal spending have been challenged in court.

 The HHS, which annually provides billions of dollars in grants for medical research to institutions around the country, was expected to be a major target of DOGE.
-Thus far, about $20 million in cuts have been identified locally.
+Thus far, about $46 million in cuts have been identified locally.

 The Inquirer has identified all impacted grants whose lead recipient is based in Pennsylvania or New Jersey.
 The list below will be updated weekly, on Mondays.